 With slicked-down hair and three-piece suits, dependable Herr Raab is a technical draftsman.
 He gets along with his colleagues although his boss wants him to go beyond technical cleanliness to problem solving.
 He's a dutiful husband; his wife's a social climber and pushes him to seek a promotion, but they also share sweet moments.
 He's a caring father, helping his son with homework.
 His parents visit; his mother criticizes his wife.
 Old School friends drop by, as do neighbors.
 Some comment on Raab's wife's expensive tastes.
 His promotion may be a long shot, especially after he gives a dull and tipsy toast at an office dinner.
 But why would Herr Raab run amok?
 Written by

-In 2003 on a interview for Village Voice Hanna Schygulla claimed that this film was completely done by co-director Michael Fengler and Rainer Werner Fassbinder had nothing to do with the actual film.
+In 2003 on a interview for Village Voice Hanna Schygulla claimed that this film was completely done by director Michael Fengler, whereas purported co-director Rainer Werner Fassbinder had nothing to do with the actual film.
 She also claimed that film was almost completely improvised which wasn't Fassbinder's way to make movies.
 Fassbinder still is credited as director and writer on the actual film and on many official sources, including Fassbinder Foundation's website.
+This fact has been confirmed by Michael Fengler himself in the 2008 documentation Gegenschuss - Aufbruch der Filmemacher (2008).
+He reported, that Fassbinder was involved neither in writing nor in directing of the movie and has visited the movie set at most twice during shooting.
 See more »

 When Herr R. leaves the doctor the camera team can be seen in the mirror on the wall.
 See more »